Is a Water Heater an Appliance or ... Just a Water Heater?

-Depending on the wording of your lease or insurance policy, how your water heater is defined will determine who is responsible for coverage, maintenance, or repairs, in the event of a breakdown, damage, or disasters such as a fire or flood.
-Be sure to clarify with all involved parties about whether or not your hot water heater is considered to be a major appliance or a plumbing fixture prior to signing any documents pertaining to your home or rental unit.
+Depending on the wording of your lease or insurance policy, how your water heater is defined will determine who is responsible for coverage, maintenance, or repairs, in the event of a breakdown, damage, or disasters such as fire or flood.
+Be sure to clarify with all involved parties whether or not your hot water heater is considered to be a major appliance or a plumbing fixture prior to signing any documents pertaining to your home or rental unit.

 Water Heater Usage & Maintenance Tips

-Use these tips to help to avoid most major repairs or damage to your home or contents, reduce your energy costs, and help to prolong the lifespan of your water heater, courtesy of the appliance experts at Mr. Appliance®:
+Use these tips to help avoid most major repairs or damage to your home or contents, reduce your energy costs, and help to prolong the lifespan of your water heater, courtesy of the appliance experts at Mr. Appliance®: